London Medical Cardiology

 Coronary artery disease is the leading cause of morbidity and mortality in people with chronic kidney disease.
 This could be for several reasons, such as the risk of diabetes, high blood pressure and cholesterol tending to be higher in people with chronic kidney disease.
 Dialysis can also contribute to inflammation in the body which can then increase the risk of atherosclerosis.

 Coronary artery disease may be a common condition but, depending on the risk factors you have, it can be preventable.
-While some risk factors like your age or genetic disposition may be unavoidable, other things like your alcohol intake and diet can be controlled and improved to reduce your overall risk.
+While some risk factors like your age or genetic disposition may be unavoidable, other things like your LDL cholesterol, smoking and diet can be controlled and improved to reduce your overall risk.

 If you’re worried about your heart health and want to take steps to improve it, book an appointment with us at London Medical.
 Our cardiology team is always on hand to help safeguard your health and future wellbeing.